Cancer Research UK logo.

 Tests for Hodgkin lymphoma

 You usually have several tests to check for Hodgkin lymphoma.
-This might include all or some of the following:
+This includes your specialist taking a sample (biopsy) of your lymph node.

 Tests your GP might do